ubuntu / debian

 Go into

-mode by (check in the bottom of the window for--INSERT--
+INSERTmode by (check in the bottom of the window for--INSERT--) by pressing[i]. -

 Go into